RobbyCBennett/Spinneret/README.md

 		* Property: Message from a client ready as a Buffer

 ### [Parse](doc/parse.md)
+* Parse a cookie string into an object
 * Parse any string into a boolean, number, or string

 ### [Server](doc/server.md)